 Human rights are a part of everyone’s daily lives – they are the rights that concern equality and personal freedom.
 Feeling safe and like a valuable member of society irrespective of your disability, gender, age, sexual orientation, religion or colour is a human right.
 The right to get married and start a family, get an education and receive medical care is a human right.
 Human rights are everyone’s rights; a society with human rights is a happy society.

-Estonia will be facing its third Universal Periodic Review by the UN Human Rights Council next January.
+Estonia will be facing its third Universal Periodic Review by the UN Human Rights Council in May 2021.
 This means that the situation of human rights in our country will get more international attention than usual.
 During the review, the countries of the world will assess the work Estonia has done in the last four to five years to guarantee human rights and make recommendations on how the state could better protect the rights of its people.

 Truth and rights

 Share your experience at the event Truth and Rights: Are Your Human Rights Protected?

 Rapla, 19 February | Narva, 4 March | Kuressaare, 11 March | Pärnu, 12 March | Rõuge, 9 September (cancelled) | Jõgeva, 10 September (cancelled) | Tapa, 18 September

 Public meetings will be held throughout Estonia in February and March, and everyone is welcome to attend.
 Come and share your opinion of the problems we have in guaranteeing human rights or how we can be an example to other countries.
 There are no wrong answers!
 The meetings give everyone an opportunity to share their thoughts with the members of the Equal Treatment Network in a free and relaxed atmosphere.
 Complete privacy is guaranteed: if you prefer, you can discuss your experiences with one person and the collected information will not be linked to anyone personally.

 The meetings in each city will be held from 17–19 – come and join us when it suits you.
 The meetings are also accessible to people with reduced mobility.